 Social media has become an integral part of our lives.
 It’s quite natural since it has been around for almost 20 years, but a lot of people still don’t realize how public everything they post is.
 Or maybe they don’t care, given that they’re used to sharing where they are, what they eat, and who they spend time with.
 They post it for the whole world to see, without ever giving it a second thought.

 However, what many people don’t realize is that their boss can see all that information too.
 Your current or potential boss can easily see how you spent last Friday night or what kind of comments you’re leaving on various pages.
 For instance, political and religious comments don’t exactly bode well for your career.
+But again, your good deeds can help to leave good impressions as well.
+One such good activity you can consider to do is Volunteer Abroad Programs.
+Volunteering abroad programs are a great way of gaining special skills, hands-on work experience while meeting people from different countries and seeing the world.
+The skills and experience you develop during your tenure as a volunteer abroad can help you a lot in landing a good job.

 So, can your social media footprint affect your career?
 Definitely!
 Can you do anything to reduce that footprint?
 Yes, you can!
 And you absolutely should.
 You should be careful about what you post on social media in the first place, but being smart when it comes to leaving your digital footprint will prevent anyone from making wrong assumptions about you.